chetdeva/recyclerview-bindings/README.md

      * @param page current page (not used)
      */
     override fun onLoadMore(page: Int) {
-        if (loading) return                                     // return if it is still loading paginator.onNext(currentPage)                           // increment page if not loading }
+        paginator.onNext(currentPage)                           // increment page if not loading }
 ```